RoboticaWerenfridus/robotica-beta/README.md

 We have sorted the files into folders, with multiple names and information contained inside them

+[!NOTE]
+>Not all files are stored in folders and some may be found in the other repository
+>
 To get files for your motor controller to control your robot check `sr-only`

 If you want to control your robot using a Xbox or Playstation controller, you may need `controller-ct`